-An IP Door Phone setup is much simpler and only requires a door latch.
+An IP door phone setup is much simpler and only requires a door latch.

-|Door Phone - Can be either IP or Analog.
-An IP phone will connect directly to your office network and will receive power from it using POE technology (power over Ethernet).
+Door phone: Can be either IP or Analog.
+An IP phone will connect directly to your office IP network and will get power from it using POE technology (Power over Ethernet).
 An analog phone will need to be connected to a power source, which can be a regular phone line.

-|Door latch - The door latch allows for a remote opening of a door.
+|Door latch: The door latch allows for a remote opening of a door.
 There are mechanical types and magnetic types.

 Door latches also need to be powered, usually with a 16V-AC current (Telebroad will handle this if the locksmith hasn't.)

-|ATA device - ATA stands for analog telephone adapter.
+|ATA device: ATA stands for analog telephone adapter.
 It is a device for connecting traditional analog telephones to a voice over IP telephony network.
-This is only required if you have an Analog Door Phone.|
+This is only required if you have an analog door phone.

-|Remote Relay Controller - A unit, like Viking's SRC-1, that facilitates the remote opening of a door.
+|Remote Relay Controller: A unit, like Viking's SRC-1, that facilitates the remote opening of a door.

-The SRC-1 offers extra security when necessary, eliminating the possibility of someone dialing a door's activation code using a hand held touch tone dialer.
+The SRC-1 offers extra security when necessary, eliminating the possibility of someone dialing a door's activation code using a handheld touch-tone dialer.

 To connect the relay to the latch you would need an 18/2 power cable.

-|POE Injector - a device that adds power to an Ethernet cable for consumption by gear operating on Power Over Ethernet (PoE).
+|POE Injector: A device that adds power to Ethernet cables for consumption by devices operating with Power Over Ethernet (PoE).

 This is optional.
 You would only need to install it if the network switch that connects to the door phone does not already support POE technology.